FILM OPINION

 This Irish indie music film has been making bigger and bigger waves recently.
 Made for $150,000, Once has grossed over $6 million in limited U.S. release, and has been picked up for wider distribution.
 Though this film has been playing at the Harvard Exit for weeks, I stayed away because I figured a film with such a lame title was going to be lame itself.
 Shallow, I know, but perhaps not as shallow as letting myself get talked into seeing based on some hyperbolic comments from film critics.
 So, I finally went.

 Set in a Dublin that the creators admit is more scruffy ten years ago than hyper-modern present, the story centers around a street musician, Guy (Glen Hansard), and a flower vendor, Girl (Marketa Irglova).
 Guy and guitar perform Van Morrison covers by day and original compositions by night.
 He catches the ear of Girl, who asks pushy questions about heartbreak and forces a promise to fix her broken vacuum cleaner.
-She is a musician too,
+She is a musician too, playing piano and composing in a music store operated by a generous owner.
+Before long, Guy and Girl spend more time together, meet each other's families, compose music, dream big, and start to fall in love.
+Or do they?

 The second most pleasant surprise of this seemingly straight forward film is how it approaches but ultimately sidesteps cliches that define American romantic comedies.
 Hansard and Irglova share an awkward chemistry, something I initially considered a fault (due to on-camera inexperience?) but realized is actually rooted in the characters' relationship.
 Guy is most at ease when singing and playing, decidedly more uptight when speaking.
 Girl is pushy and a bit cold when speaking, open and vulnerable when singing.
 It makes sense that these two connect primarily through the music they create.
 It also gives the ending a logical, touching conclusion.